 Market director Pascale Le Draoulec has been eating fresh & local since she was a kid growing up in California and her French expat parents would routinely take her foraging for watercress and snails for dinner.
 No surprise, she went on to become a newspaper food writer in the Bay Area, after a stint living on a farm in France, then a James Beard Award-winning restaurant critic in NYC.
 Since 2007 she has been running farmer’s markets in Westchester.
-In addition to Irvington, she also runs the Hastings and Chappaqua Farmer’s Markets.
+In addition to Irvington, she also runs the Hastings, Chappaqua, Bronxville and New York Botanical Gardens Farmer’s Markets.
 She is the author of “American Pie: Slices of Life (and Pie) from America’s Back Roads” (Harper/Collins).

 Rose T. Ellis, on-site manager at the Irvington & Chappaqua Markets, practically ran the food services department for the entire Montana school system before moving to New York.
 For the last 15 years the unflappable Rose has worked as a personal chef and is a certified dietitian.
 She is a farmer’s market junkie, having visited every farmer’s market from in the Tri-State area – and then some.